Aaron Xuereb: Hibernians

 Aaron’s impressive form continued into the 2005–06 season, he helped Hibernians secure a 4th place finish in the Maltese Premier League, making 23 appearances, but failed to score.
 Xuereb also helped the club win the Maltese Cup.

 Xuereb went into the 2006–07 season, and added to his medals collection, as Hibernians secured the Maltese Cup for the second consecutive season.
 On the domestic front, Hibernians finished in 5th position in the Maltese Premier League, with Aaron making 24 appearances and scoring two goals.
 Aaron’s form had not gone unnoticed, as he received his first cap for the Maltese national team during the season.

 The 2007–08 season turned out to be a very disappointing one for Hibernians, as the club finished the first phase of the season in the relegation pool, there was never any doubt the club would avoid relegation, and finished the season in 7th position.
 Xuereb went on to make 20 appearances and score two goals.
 The club did however have one thing to shout about, as they won the Maltese Super Cup.

 Hibernians went from one extreme to the other during the 2008–09 season.
 Under the guidance of new manager Mark Miller, the club shocked the critics and beat Valletta by two points to win the Maltese Premier League title.
 Aaron made 18 appearances, but failed to score any goals.

 Aaron hoped to help Hibernians retain the Maltese Premier League title for the 2009–10, however the quest took some severe setbacks, as Hibernians sold the Maltese Player of the Year Clayton Failla to Sliema Wanderers, and Striker Terence Scerri joined Valletta.

+He would join Gżira United in 2012, where he would retire in 2014.